-- .1 Deliver, store and handle materials in accordance with manufacturer's written instructions. - .2 Delivery and Acceptance Requirements: deliver materials to site in original factory packaging, labelled with manufacturer's name and address. - .3 Storage and Handling Requirements: - .1 Store materials indoors in dry location and in accordance with manufacturer's recommendations in clean, dry, well-ventilated area. - .2 Store and protect fire and smoke dampers from nicks, scratches, and blemishes. - .3 Replace defective or damaged materials with new.
+- .1 Deliver, store and handle materials in accordance with manufacturer's written instructions. - .2 Delivery and Acceptance Requirements: deliver materials to site in original factory packaging, labelled with manufacturer's name and address. - .3 Storage and Handling Requirements: - .1 Store materials in accordance with manufacturer's recommendations in clean, dry, well-ventilated area. - .2 Replace defective or damaged materials with new.

-2.1 FIRE DAMPERS
+2.1 SYSTEM DESCRIPTION